+The primary risk with anhydrous ammonia is the inhalation hazard.
+Therefore, it is a requirement to mark all anhydrous ammonia storage vessels with "inhalation hazard" on the basis that this best describes the hazard presented by anhydrous ammonia.

+B5.3 - TDG Placards (Appendix B5.1, B5.2 and B5.3)

-- B5.1 There have been several different warnings applied to anhydrous ammonia storage tanks including "Danger Ammonia" or "Caution Ammonia" as determined by provincial requirements.
-Refer to Provincial Boiler and Pressure Vessel regulations to determine specific requirements. - B5.2 The primary risk with anhydrous ammonia is the inhalation hazard.
-Therefore, it is a requirement to mark all anhydrous ammonia storage vessels with "inhalation hazard" on the basis that this best describes the hazard presented by anhydrous ammonia. - B5.3 In order to provide an effective and universal communication tool for emergency responders, the correct Transportation of Dangerous Goods (TDG) placards must be located on the two long sides of the vessel.
-Stationary storage vessels are regulated by Provincial Boiler and Pressure Vessel authorities and the Workplace Hazardous Materials Information System (WHMIS), not by the TDG Regulations.
-However it is both permissible and desirable to have TDG placards on fixed tanks.
-This provides emergency responders with instant product recognition, and enables delivery personnel to confirm that they are loading into the correct tank.
-Transport Canada permits TDG placards to be used on fixed tanks provided the placard is the correct current placard. - B5.4 Stationary storage vessels are regulated by Provincial Boiler and Pressure Vessel authorities and the Workplace Hazardous Materials Information System (WHMIS), so WHMIS requirements apply.
-In this case, supplier labels are required. - B5.5 and B5.6 In order to reinforce safe handling and first aid procedures, transfer procedures and first aid procedures must be mounted at all transfer points on the storage vessel.
+In order to provide an effective and universal communication tool for emergency responders, the correct Transportation of Dangerous Goods (TDG) placards must be located on the two long sides of the vessel.
+Stationary storage vessels are regulated by provincial boiler and pressure vessel authorities and the Workplace Hazardous Materials Information System (WHMIS), not by the TDG Regulations.
+However, it is both permissible and desirable to have TDG placards on fixed tanks.
+This provides emergency responders with instant product recognition and enables delivery personnel to confirm that they are loading into the correct tank.
+Transport Canada permits TDG placards to be used on fixed tanks provided the placard is the correct current placard.

+B5.4 - WHMIS labels (Appendix B5.4)

+Stationary storage vessels are regulated by provincial boiler and pressure vessel authorities and the Workplace Hazardous Materials Information System (WHMIS), so WHMIS requirements apply.
+In this case, supplier labels are required.

+B5.5 and B5.6 - Procedures (Appendix B5.5 and B5.6)

+In order to reinforce safe handling and first aid procedures, transfer procedures and first aid procedures must be mounted at all transfer points on the storage vessel.